My lightbulb moment came when I changed my attitude from building a website to building a business.Gerhild from quick-german-recipes.com

 Here’s an example of how Gerhild interacts with her fans on Facebook:

 Click on the image above to see the post live on Facebook.
 Notice how Gerhild replies to questions and comments in a timely manner?
-Plus, she invites one of the fans who commented to share her recipe on her website too.
-This deepens the relationship with the fan and creates new content for Gerhild’s site, which she then can share again with her Facebook fans.
+This deepens the relationship with her audience.

 8. What has been your biggest challenge so far as a solopreneur?